 Fans of BIT.TRIP Beat and BIT.TRIP Core will be thrilled to hear that the development team at Gaijin Games has been hard at work on a third game in the BIT.TRIP series called BIT.TRIP Void.
 While the game is called BIT.TRIP Void, there are many things that occupy the space in this game that many people will find interesting and entertaining.
-Things such as the new gameplay style, the classꦰic retro look, a new chiptune soundtrack, new challenges and the return of the multiplayer mode.
+Things such as the new gameplay style, the classic retro look, a new chiptune soundtrack, new challeng♛es and the 𒐪return of the multiplayer mode.

 Hit the jump for my full review of the game.